 pip install ubdcc

-This installs all components (mgmt, restapi, dcn) and the ubdcc cluster manager.
+This installs all components (mgmt, restapi, dcn), the ubdcc cluster manager and the UBDCC Dashboard (browser UI, launched via ubdcc-dashboard start).

 Start with the cluster manager